-Smokers have a markedly increased risk of becoming sensitised and developing allergy symptoms (5).
-There is no scientific evidence that enzymes are associated with allergy caused by skin contact or ingestion (6)(7).
+Smokers have a markedly increased risk of becoming sensitised and developing allergy symptoms.
+(5) There is no scientific evidence that enzymes are associated with allergy caused by skin contact or ingestion.
+(6)(7)

-In general, controlling enzyme exposure in the textile chemical formulating industry will reduce the likelihood of work-related respiratory symptoms.
-Enzyme handling activities that may generate airborne dust or aerosols should be prevented to minimize the risk of exposures.
+In general, controlling enzyme exposure in pulp & paper manufacturing facilities will reduce the likelihood of work-related respiratory symptoms.
+Enzyme handling activities that may generate aerosols should be prevented to minimise the risk of exposures.
 This subject will be addressed in the following chapters of this document.

-Experience from over 50 years of handling enzyme products in the enzymes manufacturing industry as well as in the detergent industry has proven that enzymes can be safely used in the workplace (8)(9).
-This valuable experience and knowledge are now being applied to the textile chemical formulating industry to make it an even safer place in which to work.
+Experience from over 40 years of handling enzyme products in the detergent industry has proven that enzymes can be safely used in the workplace.
+This valuable experience and knowledge is now being applied to the pulp & paper industry to make it an even safer place in which to work.